-- The procurement of green leaves for production is only from the list of trustea verified STGs as per the verification certificate - The quantity of green leaf procured from the STGs does not exceed the quantity as per the verification certificate - The persons who receive leaf at the factory gate should be fully aware of the above requirements and be able to demonstrate that he is following the same. - Updated daily list of invoices of trustea verified tea raised
+- ⊘ The procurement of green leaves for production is only from the list of trustea verified STGs as per the verification certificate - O The quantity of green leaf procured from the STGs does not exceed the quantity as per the verification certificate - O The daily quantity of green leaf from each individual STG is available in the factory on a day-to-day basis. - O The persons who receive leaf at the factory gate should be fully aware of the above requirements and be able to demonstrate that he is following the same. - ⊘ Updated daily list of invoices of trustea verified tea raised